- Intermittent fasting has been linked to health benefits including weight loss and managing type 2 diabetes.

 “I would not think that IF would interfere with TRT,” he says.

 “First, TRT is exogenously administered.”
 If you were on TRT and your physician noticed a significant fluctuation in your T levels after starting intermittent fasting, they could adjust your levels—just like they would if your testosterone dropped for any other reason.

 Also, for most men on TRT, what matters is how they feel, look, and perform.
 “As we saw in many of the studies IF did not negatively affect muscle mass, fat mass, or exercise performance, even if there was a decrease in testosterone,” says Kreipke.

 The Bottom Line

 Much more research is required to fully understand how and why intermittent fasting impacts testosterone, says Kreipke.
-But, based on current research, it does not appear that intermittent fasting will be found to actually boost testosterone, especially in the short term.
+But, based on current research, it does not appear that intermittent fasting will boost testosterone, especially in the short term.